Cryptographic approach to Quantum Metrology

 \section{Abstract}

-We derive a general framework for a quantum metrology scheme where the quantum probes are exchanged via an unsecured quantum channel.
-We construct two protocols for this task which offer a trade-off between difficulty of implementation and efficiency.
-We show that, for both protocols, a malicious eavesdropper cannot access any information regarding the unknown parameter.
-We further derive general inequalities regarding how the uncertainty in a resource state for quantum metrology can bias the estimate and the precision.
-From this, we link the effectiveness of the cryptographic part of the protocol to the effectiveness of the metrology scheme with a (potentially) malicious probe resource state.
+We consider a cryptographically motivated framework for quantum metrology in the presence of a malicious adversary.
+We begin by devising an estimation strategy for a (potentially) altered resource (due to a malicious adversary) and quantify the amount of bias and the loss in precision as a function of the introduced uncertainty in the resource.
+By incorporating an appropriate cryptographic protocol, the uncertainty in the resource can be bounded with respect to the soundness of the cryptographic protocol.
+Thus the effectiveness of the quantum metrology problem can be directly related to the effectiveness of the cryptography protocol.
+As an example, we consider a quantum metrology problem in which resources are exchanged through an unsecured quantum channel.
+We then construct two protocols for this task which offer a trade-off between difficulty of implementation and efficiency.

 By using quantum systems as probes to measure unknown parameters, quantum metrology offers precision and sensitivity not possible classically \cite{giovannetti2006,giovannetti2011}.
 On the other hand, quantum cryptography uses quantum systems to detect, and hence avoid the effects of, malicious behaviour \cite{pirandola2020advances}.
-It is natural to want to combine these two features, and there have been exciting steps in this direction (e.g. \cite{komar2014quantum,huang2019,xie2018}).
-In particular, in a recent work \cite{huang2019} Huang et al devised a protocol to perform phase estimation over an unsecured quantum channel, which was generalized to higher dimensional Hilbert spaces in \cite{xie2018}.
-However, with a lack of clear framework and definitions of security, there is the danger that protocols are left open to unforeseen attacks - as we will show, this is the case for the protocols of \cite{huang2019}.
+It is natural to want to combine these two features, in particular with the advance of a quantum internet \cite{wehner2018quantum} where we expect entangled states to act as resources for a variety of tasks, including networks of sensors, and to be shared around over potentially unsecured channels.
+There have been exciting steps in this direction (e.g. \cite{komar2014quantum,huang2019,xie2018,takeuchi2019,okane2020,yin2020}); however, to date there is a lack of clear framework and definitions of security, which, as we will see, poses the danger that protocols are left open to unforeseen attacks.